 - “Cultivating Clients: Reputation, Responsiveness, and Ethnic Indifference in India’s Slums.” (with Adam Auerbach).
 Forthcoming, American Journal of Political Science.
 Featured in India in Transition, The Hindu Business Line.

 - Honorable Mention for Best Paper Award, Comparative Democratization Section, APSA.

 - “Does Police Repression Unite or Divide Poor Migrants?
 Evidence from Urban Indian Marketplaces.”
-Forthcoming, Journal of Politics.
+The Journal of Politics, Vol. 82, No. 4, October 2020.
 Featured in The Print.